 When you think viburnum, you probably think of the common large viburnum shrubs, like snowball viburnum or arrowwood viburnum.
 Most viburnums are large deciduous or semi-evergreen shrubs hardy from zones 2 to 9.
 They grow in full sun to shade, depending on species.

 Viburnums are a popular choice because they tolerate tough conditions and poor soil, though most prefer slightly acidic soil.
 When established, most species of viburnum are also drought resistant.
 In addition to their easy growth habits, many have fragrant flowers in spring, and beautiful fall color with red-black berries that attract birds.

-Can You Use Viburnum as Ground Cover?
+Can You Use Viburnum as Groundcover?

-With research, proper selection and regular pruning, you can use viburnum ground covers for problem areas.
-Pruning once a year, is less maintenance than mowing weekly.
-Viburnums can also grow well in areas where perennial ground covers may struggle.
+With research, proper selection, and regular pruning, you can use viburnum groundcovers for problem areas.
+Pruning once a year is less maintenance than mowing weekly.
+Viburnums can also grow well in areas where perennial groundcovers may struggle.
 Below is a list of low growing viburnums that can perform as ground coverage:

-Viburnum trilobum ‘Jewell Box’ – hardy to zone 3, 18-24 inches tall, 24-30 inches wide.
-Rarely produces fruit, but has burgundy fall foliage.
-V. trilobum ‘Alfredo,’ ‘Bailey’s Compact’ and ‘Compactum’ all grow about 5 feet tall and wide with red berries and red-orange fall color.
+Viburnum trilobum ‘Jewell Box’ – hardy to zone 3, 18 to 24 inches (46-61 cm.) tall, 24 to 30 inches (61-75 cm.) wide.
+Rarely produces fruit but has burgundy fall foliage.
+V. trilobum ‘Alfredo,’ ‘Bailey’s Compact,’ and ‘Compactum’ all grow about 5 feet (1.5 m.) tall and wide with red berries and red-orange fall color.